BURY ST EDMUNDS

 A stained glass window in the south chapel of St Mary's tells the story of Taylor's martyrdom.
 It has three panels, showing Taylor preaching, his trial, and finally being led to the stake with attendants carrying faggots.

-The monument, erected in 1819, has an inscription to Taylor, barely legible, stating that "in defending what was good he at this place left his blood".
-It was restored in 1882, with a further inscription added in memory of Richard Yeoman, Taylor's curate, who suffered the same fate at Norwich in 1558.
+The monument (IP7 6BG) was erected in 1819.
+On one side is an inscription to Taylor, barely legible, stating that in defending what was good he at this place left his blood.
+It was restored in 1882, with a further inscription in memory of Richard Yeoman, Taylor's curate, who suffered the same fate at Norwich in 1558.

-Tucked away down a narrow lane, a few miles north of Haverhill, the little flint church of All Saints (CB9 7JG) has an unusual tower, round at the base and hexagonal above.
+Tucked away down a narrow lane, a few miles north of Haverhill, is the little flint church of All Saints (CB9 7JD) with an unusual round tower.
 Here a colourful character from the Tudor period was laid to rest in 1584.
 He was John Daye, a printer with firm Protestant views, who printed John Foxe's Acts and Monuments, known to history as Foxe's Book of Martyrs.
 At one time Daye found himself in prison with John Rogers, vicar of St Sepulchre's Newgate, in whose parish he resided.
 Rogers was one of the first martyrs of Queen Mary's reign, but Daye survived and lived to print its greatest chronicle.

 The little church of St Bartholomew (CO10 5ED) is on the American Heritage Trail and each year receives a steady stream of transatlantic visitors.
 They come in search of John Winthrop (1588-1649) who was born at Edwardstone nearby and until the age of forty-two was Lord of the Manor of Groton and a prominent local figure.
 In 1630, his puritan views led him to seek freedom in the New World and he became founder of Boston and first governor of Massachusetts.
 Winthrop was married four times and his first two wives, Mary Forth and Thomasine Clopton are buried at Groton and have a memorial window in the chancel.
 The east window is a memorial to Winthrop himself, installed by his American descendants in 1875.

-The church of St Peter and St Paul (CO10 9QT) is one of the finest in Suffolk, a county renowned for ecclesiastical splendour.
-The puritan William Gurnall (1617-1679) was vicar here from 1644 until his death.
-He seems to have no memorial, but a tombstone in the chancel records that Mary Boughton, who died in 1741, was Gurnall's granddaughter.
+The church of St Peter and St Paul (CO10 9SA) is one of the finest in Suffolk, a county renowned for ecclesiastical splendour.
+The puritan William Gurnall (1617-1679) was vicar from 1644 until his death.
+He seems to have no memorial here, but a tombstone in the chancel records that Mary Boughton, who died in 1741, was Gurnall's granddaughter.

-That robust Victorian evangelical John Charles Ryle was vicar here from 1844 to 1861 and a brass plate records that he presented the church with its altar table.
-St Mary's church (IP14 6EQ) is dominated by memorials to the Tollemache family, who have lived in these parts for centuries.
-Their stately residence, Helmingham Hall, can be seen from the churchyard across a park full of deer.
+That robust Victorian evangelical John Charles Ryle was vicar here from 1844 to 1861 and a brass plaque records that he presented the church with its altar table.
+The church is dominated by memorials to the Tollemache family, who have lived in these parts for centuries.
+Their stately residence, Helmingham Hall, can be seen from the churchyard across a park full of deer (IP14 6EQ).
 In Ryle's time the squire was the autocratic first baron, John Tollemache.
 Ryle had to endure a long-running feud with this gentleman, who objected to the length and content of his sermons.
 The illuminated texts that decorate the church were apparently chosen by the squire's wife Georgina to add fuel to the dispute, but as a great lover of scripture, Ryle would have found little to complain about.
 Later, he found more peaceful pastures in the nearby parish of Stradbroke.

 Altogether Ryle spent thirty-six years among the country people of Suffolk, which gave him a plain and straight-forward style in both speech and writing, free from theological abstractions.
-His works, including Holiness and Practical Religion, are still read and valued today.
+His works include Holiness and Practical Religion which are still read and valued today.